cechallenge/cechallenge.github.io/challenge.md

   * Total GPU Memory : 128GB
   * Supports NVLink

-Participants proceed with model inference on a given server during the second round and submit the inference time to the e-mail address(**cechallenge@samsung.com**).
+Participants must proceed with model inference on a given server during the second round and submit inference time.
 The leaderboard runs in two rounds and is updated at **10 a.m.(KST)** every day.
 If you submit it several times, it will be registered based on the last submission.

 ###### Second round assessment submissions